edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

 ### 1.6  Sanity check #2.

 How many files were we expecting from the assembly?
 There were 54 pairs to be assembled, and we are generating one assembled fasta and one log for each.
 Thus, the pandaseq_merged_reads directory should contain 108 files.
-We use the `wc` command to check the number of files in the directory.
+Navigate up one directory, and then use the `wc` (word count) command to check the number of files in the directory.

 ```
 ls -1 pandaseq_merged_reads | wc -l